Online therapy throughout California

 How Therapy Helps You Feel Grounded and Connected Again

-I am Kathy, a STAIR trained and IFS informed therapist offering online therapy throughout California and in person sessions in Redlands, California.
+I am Kathy, a STAIR certified (Self Trust and Integrated Reliance) and IFS informed therapist offering online therapy throughout California and in person sessions in Redlands, California.
 I help women who worry they are too much for others or too sensitive to be understood.
 Many of my clients live with relational anxiety and often read between the lines, searching for signs they may have upset someone.
 They overextend themselves to keep the peace.
 They self abandon to avoid rejection.
 They work hard to manage everyone else’s emotions while swallowing their own.

 What Changes as You Build Self Trust